AdobeDocs/experience-manager-cloud-service.en/help/assets/search-best-practices.md

 # AEM Search Best Practices

+Adobe Experience Manager Assets provides robust asset search methods that help you achieve higher content velocity.
+Sometimes, finding the right asset can be arduous and time-consuming if you only use the generic search capabilities of Experience Manager.
+Search assets capability is central to the usage of a digital asset management system - be it for further use by creatives, for robust management of assets by the business users and marketers, or for administration by DAM administrators.

+This help document contains best practices of AEM search with the help of various scenarios to assist AEM users to perform basic to advanced level search.

 ## Access Experience League Search {#access-experience-league-search}

 Following are the basic steps to perform in Experience Manager before you begin your search: